-The drag racing world was shaken by two major crashes involving NHRA champions John Force JR Todd.
+The drag racing world was shaken by two major crashes involving NHRA champions John Force and JR Todd.
 These high-speed accidents highlighted both the dangers of the sport and the incredible safety advances that saved their lives.

-The Virginia Motorsports Park Crash
+The 2024 Virginia Nationals Crash

 NHRA Funny Cars regularly exceed 330 mph, covering 1,000 feet in under four seconds.
 At these extreme speeds, mechanical failures can have devastating consequences for drivers and equipment.